I could write a post on my definition of a coach.

-“She wouldn’t play for anyone but you,” one mom told me Target.
+“She wouldn’t play for anyone but you,” a mom told me in Target.

 It’s not a stellar record that keeps my all-time team together.
 It’s the experience.
 It’s what becomes of the relationship between coach and player, man and kid, and it transcends tactics or results.
 What is it, to be called coach?

 It’s consultant, therapist and peace keeper